 Others will be drawn to the “Christ Life” and example being manifested in this leader.
-A group of people will organically, by the increasing love for each other, will begin to be pulled together.
-Next bonds of love will begin to be formed as the people fellowship and minister to each other daily.
+A group of people will organically, by the increasing love for each other, begin to be pulled together.
+Next, bonds of love will begin to be formed as the people fellowship and minister to each other daily.
 These loving relationships on top of relationships will create the bonds that will form a congregation.
-This has nothing to do with a building or location and everything to do with God’s people living a mutually edifying daily Christ Lives together.
-This is called community and it can happen anywhere.
+This has nothing to do with a building or location and everything to do with God’s people living a mutually edifying daily Christ Life together.
+This is called community, and it can happen anywhere.

 I like to say community is where you find it and physical proximity (geography) is not essential.
 I have spiritual sons and daughters overseas which I share with daily that I am closer to that my next-door blood relatives.
 The Lord, the head of the Church, knows who needs what gift and how to connect them by the Holy Spirit.
 The Lord, the builder of His Church, knows how to connect the living stones together for His good pleasure.
 Notice I haven’t mentioned the need for the right location, advertising or any kind of human promotion.

 1 Cor 12:18 But now God has set the members, each one of them, in the body just as He pleased.